Emergency Aid

 How is Help providing support in Bangladesh?

-At the end of August, persistent monsoon rains led to severe flooding in Bangladesh.
+Since 2017, Help has regularly provided aid for the Rohingya refugees and families in need in Bangladesh.
+This was also the case in the late summer of 2024, when persistent monsoon rains led to severe flooding.
 Entire cities and rural areas were under water.
-In total, over 5.8 million people in eleven districts were affected by the floods.
-At least 67 people have lost their lives in the floods and around 541,000 people are currently being housed in emergency shelters.
-Together with our local partner, we are providing emergency aid and supporting affected families in the Feni district with food and hygiene products
+In total, over 5.8 million people were affected by the consequences of the floods and at least 67 people lost their lives in the floods.
+Together with our local partner, we supported affected families in the Feni district with food and hygiene products

-Help has been providing regular aid for the Rohingya refugees in Bangladesh since 2017.
-Most recently, in March 2023, 12,000 people were left homeless and in need of support following a serious fire in the Kutupalong refugee camp.
+In March 2023, 12,000 people were left homeless and in need of support following a devastating fire in the Kutupalong refugee camp.
 Together with our local partner organisation, we immediately provided emergency aid.

 The people in the refugee camps and other families in Cox's Bazar are particularly dependent on our help during the monsoon season and the subsequent flooding.
 In such cases, Help provides emergency aid for the people of Bangladesh.
 For example, we repair destroyed latrines and bathhouses, distribute hygiene packages and build houses that can withstand the floods.